cekiorpes/sqlalchemy-challenge/README.md

 ![Trip Avg Temp](Resources/TripAvg.png)

-Daily normals for temperature were also calculated and plotted in an area plot.
+Daily temperature normals for this date period were also calculated and plotted in an area plot.

 ![Daily Normals](Resources/DailyNormals.png)